 Not only do cyber criminals send you fradulent (phishing) email messages and set up fake websites, they also may call you on the phone.
-Often times, they will offer to help solve your (nonexistent) computer programs or sell you a software license.
+Often times, they will offer to help solve your (nonexistent) computer problems or sell you a software license.
 The most common type of phone scams is tech support scams.
 Cyber criminals can be very persuasive in getting you to trust them.
 They might know your name and other personal information, usually gained from public phone directories or even through research.
 They might even guess what operating system you're using.
 After they have gained your trust, they might ask for your username and password or ask you to go to a website to install software that will let them access your computer to fix it.
 Once you do this, your computer and your personal information is vulnerable.

 Once they have access to your computer, they will be able to do the following things:

 - Trick you into installing malicious software that could capture sensitive data, such as online banking user names and passwords.
 They might also then charge you to remove this software.

 - Take control of your computer remotely and adjust settings to leave your computer vulnerable.

 - Request credit card information so they can bill you for phony services.

 - Direct you to fraudulent websites and ask you to enter credit card and other personal or financial information there.